 Carry-over is boiler water that leaves the boiler in the steam but is still water.
 It carries impurities such as dissolved solids with it.
 These impurities leave deposits around the steam system.
 They get caught inside intricate devices like control valves and pressure regulators.
 This causes a lot of damage and increased maintenance.

 As for efficiency, this moisture reduces the BTU content of the steam at the end-use.
 Essentially, this is more water that was heated in the boiler but did not give off useful heat before going to the condensate system.
 Carry-over happens because of a number of things.
 The solution depends on the cause.
 Suspect operating practices such as bringing loads on fast, high TDS, or poor separation equipment as a culprit.

 Stuck, worn out, or just broken steam traps can stick open, allowing valuable steam to blow right through into the condensate system.
 If you want to ensure you are running at peak efficiency, survey your steam traps regularly and replace broken or sticking traps.
 Don’t know how or don’t have time?
 We can find any malfunctioning traps and replace them, saving you time, and saving your company money.
 Contact us to get started.

 15. Reduce Steam Usage

 Ensuring your boiler efficiency is key to controlling your monthly bills.
 Having a knowledgeable company service your burner, boiler, and steam system regularly will help you ensure that your boiler is as efficient as possible.
 Let Rasmussen Mechanical Services help you prolong the life of your equipment and work toward preventing repair costs down the road.
-If you’re convinced that our services are needed, head over to our contact us page and send us a message!
+If you need help, check out the contact us page and send us a message!